AdobeDocs/experience-cloud.en/help/mobile-ios-objective-c-implementation/launch-install-the-mobile-sdk.md

 ## Update the AppDelegate

-Now it's time to update the App to import the SDK
+Now it's time to update the App to import the SDK:

 1. Open the `BusBookingObjectiveC.xcworkspace` file in XCode
 1. Open the `AppDelegate.m` file